jrwrigh/dotfiles2.0/README.md

 ### YouCompleteMe Setup
 Run the `:PlugInstall` per usual, then go to `~/.local/share/nvim/plugged/YouCompleteMe` and run `install.py` in there.
 It requires `cmake`, so that may need to be installed via `sudo apt install cmake`

+# Other useful stuff

+## zsh
+zsh is great.
+It's just a better bash.

+To help with that, use (oh-my-zsh)[https://github.com/robbyrussell/oh-my-zsh] to make pretty and stuff.
+Just us the default settings when it first loads up.

+## lazygit
+Really nice terminal GUI-esque utility. https://github.com/jesseduffield/lazygit